 - The wearing of uniforms by students can lessen distractions in the classroom.
 No one is sidetracked by someone’s T-shirt message or where a friend got their “label” jacket or footwear from.

 Further details around styles, colours and pricing will be shared as soon they are confirmed.
-We aim to have these details published before the end of Term 4 this year.
-This will give families at least one school term and the summer holiday break to prepare for the changes and to implement payment plans if needed.
+Families will have at least one school term to prepare for the changes and to implement payment plans if needed.

 It remains a priority for us to celebrate each student’s unique and individual sense of identity through our school values of manaakitanga, whanaungatanga, kaitiakitanga and poutama.
 Our students have multiple opportunities to be supported to do this in their day to day social interactions with their peers and school adults, and in their engagement with the rich learning tasks provided in our school curriculum and extra curriculum programmes.